Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 While sellers are reminded of their tax obligations by Amazon and automated tax calculations are available in some countries, the legal responsibility always lies with the seller themselves.
 Especially when using FBA, you should carefully check where your goods are stored – as this can trigger additional tax liabilities.

-For beginners, collaboration with specialized tax advisors or service providers who are familiar with international e-commerce is recommended.
-Many offer complete solutions for Amazon sellers – including VAT registration, monthly reporting, and communication with the authorities.
-Even if the bureaucratic effort initially seems daunting – with the right support, the topic of tax compliance becomes manageable and well controllable.
+For entry, it is advisable to collaborate with specialized tax advisors or service providers who are familiar with international e-commerce.
+Many offer complete solutions for Amazon sellers – including VAT registration, monthly reporting, and communication with authorities.
+Even if the bureaucratic effort initially seems daunting – with the right support, the topic of tax compliance becomes manageable and well-planned.

-In international sales on Amazon, not only different tax regulations apply – consumer rights, product safety requirements, and warranty regulations also differ significantly from country to country.
+When selling internationally on Amazon, not only different tax regulations apply – consumer rights, product safety requirements, and warranty regulations also vary significantly from country to country.
 Those who are not familiar with the country-specific guidelines risk warnings, blocked listings, or even legal consequences.

 There are also significant differences regarding returns and warranties.
-In the EU, consumers generally have a 14-day right of withdrawal – without stating reasons.
+In the EU, consumers generally have a 14-day right of withdrawal – without providing any reasons.
 In other countries, different deadlines or conditions apply.
-As a seller, you must correctly implement these country-specific rights and also consider them in the product description.
+As a retailer, you must correctly implement these country-specific rights and also take them into account in the product description.
 The imprint is also very important.
 This obligation exists in many countries.

 In addition to legal requirements, Amazon itself also sets specific requirements for each marketplace – e.g., for product titles, categorization, product images, or content guidelines.
 What is permissible in Germany may violate guidelines in the USA – and vice versa.